qualcomm/resource-tuner/README.md

 ## Requirements

 This project depends on the following external libraries:
-* yaml-cpp – Used for parsing and handling YAML configuration files.
+* libyaml – Used for parsing and handling YAML configuration files.
-* Installing yamlcpp:
+* Installing libyaml:
   * Yocto: Add the following to your recipe or image
     ```bash
-    DEPENDS += "yaml-cpp"
+    DEPENDS += "libyaml"
     ```

 ## Build and install Instructions